 Or you can define your rings by application coverage.
 This could look as follows: "I want 100% of my critical apps covered in Ring 0, and 50% of my important apps in Ring 0, 30% in Ring 1, and the remaining 20% in Ring 2."
 This allows you to model out how the project should run and prioritize all of the relevant application and device readiness items you need to check off so you can then move forward quicker.

 IMPORTANT: The fastest way to accomplish steps one to three is to complete Juriba's Windows 11 Assessment Service.
-Depending on the service level you choose, you will have a complete and accurate picture of your hardware, application, and app package compatibility within three to five days.
+Depending on the service level you choose, you will have a complete and accurate picture of your hardware and application portfolio as well as some crucial insights into your app compatibility status within three to five days.
 In addition, we will suggest an optimal wave planning strategy based on your data as well as perform a candidacy analysis for any new platforms like Azure Virtual Desktop or Microsoft 365.
 Finally, we will start converting a number of applications into modern application formats (MSIX) and support you in automating the migration process for a specified number of devices.
 After completion of the assessment service, your team has a massive head start and is set up for success!

 4) Create Your Project & Onboard In-Scope Assets